Welcome to today's edition of the Rush 24-7 podcast.

 Actually, I don't call it a draft.

-I like my labor services were confiscated in 1959, and I was sent to Fort Stewart, Georgia, without a very good orientation on the Southern way of life.
+And I was sent to Fort Stewart, Georgia, without a very good orientation on the Southern way of life.

 And so I had some adjustment problems.

-And I even have the records of my court martial in there.
+And I even have the records of my court-martial in there.

 But if you're wondering about all this, I did get an honorable discharge.